By Roger Cox, Editor

 Pro Shop: 667-226-2033

 Small inns rarely make tennis a priority.
 Even those with a court or two offer little in the way of tennis services.
 The courts are there is you want to use them, and if you need a lesson they may be able to bring in a local pro, but that's as far as it goes.
-So it's heartening to find not only an attractively designed complex of three lighted Har-Tru courts at the Inn but also a full-time professional from Cliff Drysdale Tennis (CDT), in this case Rob Wright.
-Originally from Hertfordshire in the United Kingdom, Wright coached and played competitive tennis in Europe before joining CDT in 2016, variously working at Stratton Mountain Resort, Omni Amelia Island Plantation Resort, and Omni Rancho Las Palmas Resort & Spa before taking over at the Inn when the tennis debuted in June 2018.
-He offers daily clinics and private lessons, catering both to hotel guests and local members.
+So it's heartening to find not only an attractively designed complex of three lighted Har-Tru courts at the Inn but also a full-time professional from Cliff Drysdale Tennis (CDT), in this case Andrew Reilly.
+Originally from Long Island, NY, he played college tennis at SUNY-Oneonta before joining the Drysdale organization and interning at the John Newcombe Tennis Ranch and Omni Rancho Las Palmas.
+At the Inn, he offers daily clinics and private lessons, catering both to hotel guests and local members.

 Courts & Fees.
 There are three lighted Har-Tru courts surrounded by white wooden fencing backdropped by lines of trees.
 A small pro shop abuts a tennis fitted out, like the courts, with teak furnishings.
 Court time: $20/hour for guests.